Furkyleon/Furkyleon/README.md

 ## Hi there 👋

 I am Furkan.
-I am a CS Student at Sabanci University!
+I am a Computer Science and Engineering Student at Sabanci University!

+I learned Python, C++ and Java languages.
+I am interested in frontend and backend technologies.

 <!--
 **Furkyleon/Furkyleon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.